Lagrangian cobordism of positroid links: Construction of the Lagrangian cobordisms

 We say that there is a \emph{path} from $f$ to $g$ in $\Bound(k,n)$ if there is a sequence of affine bounded permutations $(h_1,\ldots,h_k)$ (this sequence might be empty) such that

 \begin{theorem} Given any path from $f$ to $g$ in $\Bound(k,n)$, there is an exact Lagrangian cobordism from $\Lambda_g$ to $\Lambda_f$. \end{theorem}

 \begin{proof}

 Recall from \cref{def:juggling_braid} that any bounded affine permutation $f$ corresponds to a juggling braid $J_k(f)$ which corresponds by \cref{def:positroid_link} to a Legendrian $\Lambda_f$ given by the $(-1)$-closure of the positive braid $J_k(f)\Delta_k$.
-There is a convenient Lagrangian projection of $\Lambda_f$ as the pigtail closure of the positive braid $J_k(f)\Delta_k$~\cite{casals2022braid}.
-Since the positive braid $J_k(f)\Delta_k$ contains a positive half twist $\Delta_k$, every crossing in the positive braid $J_k(f)\Delta_k$ corresponds to a contractible Reeb chord~\cite[Proposition 2.8]{casals2022braid}.
+There is a convenient Lagrangian projection of $\Lambda_f$, see \cite[Figure 8]{casals2022braid}.
+Since the positive braid $J_k(f)\Delta_k$ contains a positive half twist $\Delta_k$, every crossing in the Lagrangian projection of $\Lambda_f$ corresponds to a contractible Reeb chord, see \cite[Proposition 2.8]{casals2022braid}.
 If two affine permutations $f$ and $g$ have the same juggling braids $J_k(f)=J_k(g)$, then $\Lambda_f = \Lambda_g$ by definition.
 Suppose now that two affine permutations $f$ and $g$ have juggling braids $J_k(f)$ and $J_k(g)$ such that $J_k(f)$ has one more positive crossing $x$ than $J_k(g)$.
-Since $x$ corresponds to a contractible Reeb chord of $\Lambda_f$, we can perform a pinch move at $x$ as in \cref{fig:pinch} to obtain a Lagrangian saddle cobordism from $\Lambda_g$ to $\Lambda_f$.
+By Ng's resolution procedure, the crossing $x$ in the front projection corresponds to a contractible Reeb chord of $\Lambda_f$, we can perform a pinch move at $x$ as in \cref{fig:pinch} to obtain a Lagrangian saddle cobordism from $\Lambda_g$ to $\Lambda_f$.